-12. Business Tourism
+12. Tourism

-This schedule relates to promoting and supporting business tourism in Solihull and to help produce a business tourism strategy with Solihull MBC.
+This schedule relates to promoting and supporting tourism in Solihull with Solihull MBC.

-The aim is to market Solihull as a tourism destination and to encourage visitors to the region and meet to the visitor's needs.
+The aim is to market Solihull as a tourism destination through the Visit Solihull brand, to encourage visitors to the region and meet to the visitor's needs.